PLAN OF ASSISTANCE DUE:

-Students who are on SAP Warning or Probation should work closely with their Academic Advocate and Faculty Advisor to monitor course progress and make appropriate changes to their course load with these considerations in mind.
-Students should discuss any withdraw or pass/no pass considerations with these individuals, before making any changes, while keeping in mind the College’s withdrawal policy and deadlines.
+Students who are on SAP Warning or Probation should work closely with their Academic Advocate and Advisor to monitor course progress and make appropriate changes to their course load with these considerations in mind.
+Students should discuss any withdraw or pass/no pass considerations with these individuals, before making any changes, while keeping in mind the University’s withdrawal policy and deadlines.

 Students should “Track their Financial Aid” through the Augnet Records and Registration Portal to review any documents that may be necessary to receive financial aid.

-Students who are on SAP Warning or Probation receive a Warning/Probation hold.
+Students who are on SAP Warning or Probation receive a SAP Warning/Probation hold.
 This hold prevents you from registering for classes until it is removed.
 The hold ensures you:

 - speak with your Academic Advocate;